adh30/Stata_Tweedie/readme.md

 # Stata_Tweedie

-Implements a Tweedie family in Stata's glm command.
+Implements a Tweedie family in Stata's Generalized linear models (glm) command.

-## Why the Tweedie Model with Log Link is Appropriate for Modelling White Matter Hyperintensities
+## Why the Tweedie GLM model with log link may be useful for modelling White Matter Hyperintensity volume

 White matter hyperintensities (WMH) are widely used as markers of brain small vessel disease.
 WMH volumes typically exhibit a **highly right-skewed distribution**.
-In some cases, such as younger people or for regional WMH volumes there may be a substantial proportion of zero volumes.
+In some instances (e.g. younger people or regional WMH volumes) there may be a substantial proportion of zero volumes.
 This presents challenges for the most commonly used Generalized linear models (GLMs).

 ---